Bourbon Chocolate Truffles: A Sophisticated Treat

 - With a spatula, mix rapidly to obtain a smooth and glossy texture.
 Gradually add the remaining hot cream, making sure to keep the smooth and glossy emulsion.
 Mix until the Chocolate is completely emulsified.

 - Stir in softened butter and mix thoroughly.
 Then add the Bourbon, and salt, and stir.
-Let the melted chocolate (ganache) chill in the refrigerator for a few hours, until set.1/2 oz butter, salted, 1 oz Bourbon, 1 pinch sea salt
+Let the melted chocolate (ganache) chill in the refrigerator for a few hours, until set.1/2 oz Butter, salted, 1 oz Bourbon, 1 pinch sea salt

-- Roll the truffle in Cocoa powder, chill, and stamp with seal stamp.
+- Roll the truffle in Cocoa powder, and stamp with seal stamp.
 Keep chilled for service1/4 cup cocoa powder

 Nutrition